 Regardless of engine, the Supra would reportedly use an eight-speed automatic gearbox for driving the rear wheels.

 Rumors suggest the Toyota's Gazoo Racing motorsport division would eventually build an even more powerful version that would possibly use a turbocharged, hybrid powertrain.
 Toyota has filed a patent application for an electric supercharger design, leading to speculation it could be used for the Supra.

 Toyota execs seem quite enthusiastic about this idea.
 “I do not have any doubt whatsoever that in the longer-term future there will be a real Toyota sports model using electrification,” Toyota Europe president and CEO Johan van Zyl told reporters last fall.

 If you want to consider something really off the wall, one rumor even speculates the Supra could be all-wheel drive.
 Two electric motors in the front and one in the rear would allegedly combine with a BMW-sourced 2.0-liter turbo four-cylinder.
-This prospect seems especially dubious to us, though, because of Toyota's assertions about the FT-1's front engine and rear drive layout.
+This prospect seems especially dubious to us, though, because of Toyota's assertions about the FT-1's front-engine, rear-drive layout.

 When will we see it?

 This is a question with clearer answer.
 A number of rumors tell us BMW and Toyota have a contract with Magna Steyr for assembling the Z5 and Supra.
 Production would begin at the company’s facility in Graz, Austria, in 2018.
 If that timeframe is correct, the automakers would likely debut both models’ production forms in 2017 or in very early 2018 at the absolute latest.